 Best Sleeping Positions With Shoulder Pain

-The overall best sleeping position with shoulder pain is on your back with a pillow under your arm, but there are a couple different reasons you could be having shoulder pain at night.
+The overall best sleeping positions with shoulder pain is on your back with a pillow under your arm, but there are a couple of different reasons you could be having shoulder pain at night.
 So let’s go over some common diagnoses and tell you what sleeping position would be best for you and your shoulder pain and what positions to avoid.

 Some of the common causes of shoulder pain include frozen shoulders, rotator cuff tendinopathy, shoulder impingement, cervical radiculopathy, or if you’ve just recently had shoulder surgery.